stephenbeckr/convex-optimization-class/README.md

 The [syllabus](APPM4720_5720_Fall2018_Syllabus.pdf) is available here on github

+The [day-by-day schedule](Fall2018_day-by-day_schedule.pdf) from Fall 2018 has even more details on what we covered

 Here is a list of [class project topics](SlideshowAllPresentations_4720Fall18.pdf) in a nice PDF

 We followed instructors' notes.
 The texts we used most often: